 Texas Review, Oversight, and Coaching System

-The Texas Review, Oversight, and Coaching System (TxROCS) is the electronic system used to capture and organize data from individual customer case reviews that are conducted statewide by TWC-VR management.
+The Texas Review, Oversight, and Coaching System (TxROCS) is the electronic system within ReHabWorks used to capture and organize data from individual customer case reviews that are conducted statewide by TWC-VR management.

 Information about TxROCS functionality is documented in the TxROCS User's Guide (Word).